james-priest/udacity-nanodegree-mws/docs/course-notes/http-web-servers.md

 - [url-quoting](https://docs.python.org/3/library/urllib.parse.html#url-quoting)
 - [Requrests Quickstart](http://docs.python-requests.org/en/master/user/quickstart/)

+#### Utilities
+- [Let's Encrypt](https://letsencrypt.org/) is a great site to learn about HTTPS in a hands-on way, by creating your own HTTPS certificates and installing them on your site.
+- [HTTP Spy](https://chrome.google.com/webstore/detail/http-spy/agnoocojkneiphkobpcfoaenhpjnmifb?hl=en) is a neat little Chrome extension that will show you the headers and request information for every request your browser makes.

 ### Setup
 Welcome to our course on HTTP and Web Servers!
 In this course, you'll learn how web servers work.
 You'll write web services in Python, and you'll also write code that accesses services out on the web.